ErdemOzgen/blackdagger-github-infra/README.md

 6. Click "Generate token"
 7. Copy the token immediately (you won't be able to see it again)

-### Step 3: Configure BlackDagger Web Kit
+### Step 3: Configure Blackdagger Web Kit

-1. Install the [BlackDagger Web Kit](https://github.com/ErdemOzgen/blackdagger-web-kit) extension in your browser
+1. Install the [Blackdagger Web Kit](https://github.com/ErdemOzgen/blackdagger-web-kit) extension in your browser
 2. Open the Web Kit interface
 3. Navigate to the DAST settings section
 4. Fill in the required fields: